 - Step 1: Place 2 1/2 cups of the milk in a medium heavy-bottomed saucepan and bring to a boil.
 Add the mint and fast-simmer for 1 minute.
 Remove from heat, cover pan and let stand for 15 minutes.
 Strain through a fine sieve, discard the mint and pour the infused milk back into the pan.
 Place the cornstarch and sugar in a small bowl.
 Add the balance of the milk, whisk until the cornstarch has dissolved and set aside.
 Reheat the infused milk until it reaches boiling point.
 Quickly add the cornstarch mixture, whisking continuously.
 Reduce heat and simmer for 5 to 6 minutes, whisking continuously, until the mixture thickens slightly.
 Transfer to a bowl to cool to room temperature.
 Once cooled, cover and refrigerate until well chilled – about 2 hours in the refrigerator, or 45 minutes in the freezer.

 - Step 2: Once chilled, whisk the heavy cream into the base.
-Transfer to your ice cream maker and freeze according to the instructions of your ice cream maker.
+Transfer to an ice cream or gelato maker and freeze according to the instructions of your machine.
 When the gelato is done, add the cacao nibs and churn a few more times until well incorporated.
 Transfer the gelato to a container and freeze for 2 to 3 hours before serving.
 (The gelato should have firmed up, but should still be a bit soft.)

 - Cook’s note: The gelato will keep in the freezer for up to 2 weeks, but is best eaten the day it’s made.
 Remove from freezer and let stand for 15 to 20 minutes until slightly softened before serving.